Inverse Complexity Lab

 Short bio

-I have received my PhD in Physics at the University of São Paulo in 2008.
+He received his PhD in Physics at the University of São Paulo in 2008.

-And most importantly, I’m the proud 6th recipient of the distinguished Karate Club Club prize. 🥋🏆
+And most importantly, he is the proud 6th recipient of the distinguished Karate Club Club prize. 🥋🏆